 In today’s political climate, a lot of the pundits I’m addicted to on the cable news shows are making references to Watergate, and pulling out old footage of the Watergate hearings.
 In one clip I noticed, sitting right next to Sam Ervine on the special committee investigating the whole affair, the ranking Republican member and Vice-Chair Howard Baker.
 A sort of elegiac emotion washed over me.
 Once, there were public servants like Howard Baker.

 Baker is the one who famously put the question to John Dean: “What did the President know, and when did he know it?”.
 The constitutional fabric of the American government was being torn to shreds by a maniac in the White House, the foundations of the Republic were cracking, and it was no time for partisan hackery.
 Something had to be done.

 Baker was a member of that now extinct variety of Senator who once roamed the halls of Congress, known as “moderate Republicans”.
-He was a statesman, a man of unimpeachable character, highly respected on both sides of the aisle, who’s down-home Tennessee aw-shucks affability was, opponents were always happily surprised to fine out, no pose.
+He was a statesman, a man of unimpeachable character, highly respected on both sides of the aisle, whose down-home Tennessee aw-shucks affability was, opponents were always happily surprised to fine out, no pose.
 It’s just how he was.
 He functioned on the premise that if you were a reasonable person of good faith, willing to saw things off in the middle, he’d work with you, and together you’d get things done and leave the place better than you found it.